 This course provides a survey of web application development with an emphasis on "full-stack" development.
 Topics covered include web frameworks, integrating front- and back-end languages, databases, and web storage, preserving state, and web application architectures.
-Pre-requisites: CSNE 4353 Server-based Software Development with a grade of C or better OR permission of the instructor.
+Pre-requisites: CSNE 4253 Distributed Systems with a grade of C or better OR permission of the instructor.